 The hallmark of value creation, and leadership

-The findings underline the assertion made by Mario Simon that business leadership and brand leadership have become inextricably linked.
+The findings from the CEO study above underline the assertion made by Mario Simon that business leadership and brand leadership have become inextricably linked.
 “The successful creation and management of brands will be the hallmark of business leadership in the 21st century.”
 If your senior team don’t really see brand as part of their business, take every opportunity to remind them that success depends on growth, and that brands are a critical instrument in generating that growth.
 By championing the company’s brands and getting involved as required to push those brands into market, they enhance their own standing as executives in a world that judges them by what happens on their watch.

 Brands are very much the responsibility of leaders.